pierreprudh/Portfolio/README.md

 # 📁 Portfolio — Pierre Prudhomme

 Welcome to my personal portfolio, built using React and Tailwind CSS.
-This project highlights my background, featured projects, and contact information through a sleek, responsive design with full light 🌞 and dark 🌙 mode support.
+This project highlights my background, featured projects, and contact information through a sleek, responsive design with full light 🌞 and dark 🌙 mode support, including an animated Aurora background and starfield effects.

 ---